nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting of a client: `delete`

-Deletes a client from Rapportbook.
+Deletes a client within Rapportbook.

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* Deletes the client at the specified `INDEX`, the number shown in the displayed client list.
-* The index **must be a positive integer** 1, 2, 3, …​

 Format: `delete INDEX`